KannonZenetism/zenetism-field-physics/the-zenetist-canon/structural-decodes/24-number-sacred-numerology.md

     Represents stability, the cross or square, the world of order and material realization.

 * **Seven (7) — Resonant Return:**
-    Cycle of completion and spiritual refinement.
+    Cycle of Completion and Resonant Refinement.
-    Integrates Divine (3) with Material (4); governs initiatory sequences, planetary harmonics, and rhythmic restoration.
+    Integrates Divine (3) with Material (4); governs Initiatory Sequences, Planetary Harmonics, and Rhythmic Restoration.

 * **Twelve (12) — Cosmic Order:**
     The number of total archetypal expression across time-space.